Change Maker: Maverick economist Andy Haldane

 "I asked myself ‘how do I make sense of this fail, how can it come to pass?
 What can be done to stop it happening?’

 “Those are the questions I asked myself when I was 13 or 14 and those are the same questions I ask myself today, it is why I get up in the morning and have come here for the last 30 years.
 How can the economy do a better job for society?
 My career has been about that.”

 After gaining two As and a B at A level at his local comprehensive Andy became the first in his family to go to university, doing his bachelors at Sheffield before studying an MSc Economics at Warwick.
-In the 1990s the Bank recruited almost exclusively from Oxbridge - indeed no governor has come from any other university - but just as Mr Haldane graduated it decided to expand and needed to diversify its economists.
+In the 1990s the Bank recruited almost exclusively from Oxbridge - indeed for the last 100 years no governor has come from any other university, though three didn't attend university - but just as Mr Haldane graduated it decided to expand and needed to diversify its economists.

 “Suddenly I was in the game,” says Andy, whose father was a professional trumpet player.
 “When I came there were still a lot of classicists around the Bank, but as policy became more rigorous that meant recruitment changed.
 Warwick really gave me the tools of the trade, to properly understand, analyse and frame policy - it was a coming of age as a professional economist.”

 Plucked from the masses, he has taken the Bank to them.
 Since 2017 Mr Haldane has been on the road with the Bank, touring the country in a series of town hall meetings to find out what is going on in the economy on the ground.